FengyunSun/Basin-Delineation/README.md

         4.2 Change the BasinOutlet path "C:\Delineation\BasinOutlet.shp"  (line 1) to your path and data name 4.3 Change the version of ArcGIS (ArcGIS10.4 or Desktop10.4 in lines 5-9) to the same of your version 4.4 If your ArcGIS is not installed in the default path, then change the path information accordingly.
-        4.5 Press "F5" to run the script
+        4.5 Hit on "F5" button to let the script run

     5. Check the results in "C:\Delineation" with ArcCatalog